ip999/example-voting-app/README.md

 `make get-vote-ip` to get the EXTERNAL-IP for "vote" and `make get-result-ip` for "result"

-'make art-run' to batter the app with random votes.
+'make run-artillery' to hit the app with random votes.

 This will also include the port numbers.
 By default the vote interface is available on port 5000, result is available on port 5001.